AnyChart/docs.anychart.com/Gantt_Chart/DataGrid.md

 ### Expand/Collapse

-DataGrid supports hierarchical data representation, so if the data is complicated, the DataGrid will display expanded/collapsed icons next to each group header row.
+Data Grid supports hierarchical data representation, so if the data is complicated, the Data Grid will display expanded/collapsed icons next to each group header row.
 You are free to expand and collapse child groups to see more data.

 {sample :width 710 :height 210}GANTT\_Chart\_08{sample}

-<br>Please note that expanded/collapsed buttons are located in the second DataGrid column near the group element name.
+<br>Please note that expanded/collapsed buttons are located in the second Data Grid column near the group element name.
 Their appearance doesn't depend on the "name" field in data item, so you can leave this field empty or just set column settings to show only the buttons.

 ```
 dataGrid.column(1).width(10).textFormatter(function(item) {